Ascension Island: Communications

 The island hosts many communications and relay stations, exploiting its mid-Atlantic position.
 Both the BBC and Cable & Wireless Worldwide (owned by Vodafone since 2012) have communications posts there.
-The European Space Agency (ESA) also has a tracking station on the island that tracks the Ariane 5 and the Soyuz rockets shortly after their launch from Kourou in French Guiana.
+The European Space Agency (ESA) also has a tracking station on the island that tracks the Ariane 5 and the Soyuz rockets shortly after their launch from Kourou in French Guiana and Baikonur in Kazakhstan.

-Ascension has one local radio station and one relayed from St. Helena.
+Ascension has one local radio station and one relayed from St Helena.
 It also receives broadcasts from the British Forces Broadcasting Service and television services for the US military.

-Ascension Island has the international calling code +247 and, from 1 June 2015 has five digit numbers (the old four-digit number prefixed by the digit "6" and "4" for mobile telephones).
+Ascension Island has the international calling code +247 and, from 1 June 2015 has five-digit numbers (the old four-digit number prefixed by the digit "6", or "4" for mobile telephones).

 The island provided a base for a NASA communications dish during the space race in the mid-twentieth century.
 The island was chosen due to its central location in the Atlantic.
 Sites were chosen due to their proximity to orbital paths—generally along the Equator.

 Banking and currency

 The Bank of St. Helena has a branch on the island; it holds an account with the UK's Lloyds Bank for the purposes of conducting money transfers with the rest of the world.
 The currency on Ascension Island is the Saint Helena pound.
 Tristan da Cunha however uses the pound sterling rather than the Saint Helena pound.
-The coins of the Saint Helena pound specify that they are for use on both Saint Helena and Ascension Island, but with no mention of Tristan da Cunha, whereas the banknotes only say "Government of St. Helena".
+The coins of the Saint Helena pound specify that they are for use on both Saint Helena and Ascension Island, but with no mention of Tristan da Cunha, whereas the banknotes only say "Government of St Helena".
 There are also distinct commemorative coins for Ascension Island.
 For more information on currency in the wider region, see British currency in the South Atlantic and the Antarctic.